-The high efficiency results are achieved within the engine-out NO_x limit of 6.5 g/kW-hr at 1200rpm 6.5bar BMEP load, which is compatible with EPA 2010 emissions targets.
+Comparing OP Engine measured ITE of 52.5% for 4.9 L research engine with predicted 58.6% ITE for 9.8L heavy-duty engine, this increase can be attributed to primarily increase in trapped compression ratio from 15.4 to 21.0, increase in engine size and use of thermal barrier coating.
+The high efficiency results are achieved while maintaining an engine-out NOx limit of 6.5 g/kW-hr at 1200rpm 6.5bar BMEP load, which is compatible with EPA 2010 emissions targets.
 These are the same targets for which the Department of Energy SuperTruck program was developed.

-Given the uncertainty in future emissions regulations, it should be noted that this technology alternatively can be optimized to a much lower NO_x level to be compatible with future the proposed tail-pipe emission of 0.027 g/kW-hr NO_x .
+Given uncertainty in future emissions regulations, it should be noted that this technology alternatively can be optimized to much lower NOx level to be compatible with future proposed tail-pipe emission of 0.027 g/kW-hr NOx.
+The soot emissions from the same OP Engine will be within 0.015 g/kW-hr.